a-ads/blog/content/blog/2018-10-04-bug-bounty-program.md

 ## Hall of fame

+\- 2021-03-11 Foysal Ahmed Fahim reported a vulnerability which allowed a possible takeover of an unused A-ADS subdomain ($25).

 \- 2021-03-09 Ardyan Vicky Ramadhan reported a bug that allowed to edit other users' unlinked advertisements ($30).

 \- 2021-02-16 Ardyan Vicky Ramadhan reported a bug that allowed to edit other users' campaigns ($300).